alvagr9104/DE_project/README.md

 ## Notebooks

-1. **01_data_loading.ipynb**: Load CSV data, transform, and load into the new database.
+1. **01_data_loading.ipynb**: Load CSV data, validate, and save it into the new database.
 2. **02_backup**: Backup the data in AVRO files.
+2. **03_backup_restore**: Restore the backup AVRO files into the Postgre Database.
-3. **Utilities.ipynb**: Import all the libraries and functions that will be used on the notebooks.
+4. **Utilities.ipynb**: Import all the libraries and functions that will be used on the notebooks.